JosephWise/JosephWise/README.md

-### Hi there, I'm JosephWise
+### Hi there, I'm JosephWise!
+I am new to Git and GitHub, but I am excited to learn!

 <!--
 **JosephWise/JosephWise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
--
-🌱 I’m currently learning the basics of git and GitHub -->
+-->